beepscore/searcher/README.md

 # Results

 ## Unit tests
-To run tests, open terminal shell and use run_tests.
+To run tests, open terminal shell.
+cd to project directory and run tests using command below.
 For more info see script.

-    $ ./run_tests
+    $ ./bin/run_tests

 # Appendix- Requirements
 Use Python language v2.7.x